-On July 3, 2008, Pembina announced the successful completion of the Horizon Pipeline.
-Pembina began work on the \$400 million project in November 2006, and all three phases of construction were completed on schedule.
 The Horizon Pipeline is comprised of a mainline and related facilities and its single receipt point is the Horizon Project.
-The Horizon Pipeline is fully contracted to CNRL and has ultimate transportation capacity of 250,000 bpd.
+The Horizon Pipeline is fully contracted to CNRL and has current capacity of 125,000 bpd and ultimate transportation capacity of 250,000 bpd, with the addition of pump stations.